 Located in British Columbia’s scenic and temperate Southern Gulf Islands, Salt Spring Island is renowned for its culinary expertise and unique art scene with award winning restaurants, galleries, farms, wineries and breweries.
 Artisan cheese maker David Wood and globally recognized wildlife painter Robert Bateman are just two of an amazing array of island artists and artisans who represent the area.

 The harbor town of Ganges is a bustling center of island culture, entertainment and shopping.
-It and the amenities and cultural aspects of the Island are internationally recognized and the region has become increasingly popular as a destination in and of itself.
+It and the amenities and cultural aspects of the Island are internationally recognized, and the region has become increasingly popular as a destination in and of itself.
 During the summer, the island bustles with boaters and yachts that come to experience the beauty and charm of Salt Spring and the surrounding Gulf Islands.
-Among these, anglers enjoy exceptional fishing for halibut, bottom fish and all species of Pacific salmon.
+Among these, anglers enjoy exceptional fishing for bottom fish and all species of Pacific salmon, in addition to excellent crabbing and prawning.

 Sotheby’s International Realty Canada